 Now, I am a HUGE egg roll fan, so this is difficult for me to say.
 But I think I like the deconstructed egg roll bowl better than the real thing.
-I THINK.

 Why don’t you give this whole egg roll bowl thing a try and lemme know your thoughts…

-- 2 Tbsp. oil
+- 2 tablespoons oil

-- 1 lb. ground pork
+- 1-pound ground pork

-- 14 oz. bag coleslaw
+- 14-ounce bag coleslaw

-- ½ tsp. coarse salt
+- 1/2 teaspoon coarse salt

-- ¼ tsp. ground black pepper
+- 1/4 teaspoon ground black pepper

-- ¼ cup low sodium soy sauce or tamari
+- 1/4 cup low sodium soy sauce or tamari

-- 1 Tbsp. rice wine vinegar
+- 1 tablespoon rice vinegar

-- 1 Tbsp. honey
+- 1 tablespoon honey

-- ½ Tbsp. sesame oil
+- 1/2 tablespoon sesame oil

-- ½ Tbsp.
-Sriracha
+- 1/2 tablespoon Sriracha

 - Splash fish sauce

 - 1-inch piece ginger, minced